CAD for Mammography

-These differences can be directly related to the mechanism that each system uses in detecting lesions.
+CAD for Mammography software uses different mechanisms to detect lesions.
 Second Look detects culprit lesions on mammograms using image processing, pattern recognition, and artificial intelligence techniques based on the knowledge from thousands of mammograms.
 In addition to these well-known approaches, AccuDetect system uses multiple independent cancer detection algorithms and unique patented voting methodology (“Voting in Mammography Processing.”
 US Patent 8,311,296.) to combine its findings.
 Comparing the results of the multiple image recognition processes allows for the mitigation of the inherent faults of the recognition processes, thus leading to reduced false-positive and false-negative rates.

 - Learn about lowering false-positive rates through voting